-The U.S. Army Corps of Engineers Chicago District is responsible for water resources development in the Chicago metropolitan area, a unique urban area of about 5,000 square miles with a population of about nine million, through a variety of projects including flood risk management and storm damage reduction, navigation, aquatic ecosystem restoration, emergency management and interagency and international services.
+The U.S. Army Corps of Engineers Chicago District is responsible for water resources development in the Chicago metropolitan area, an area of about 5,000 square miles with a population of about nine million, through a variety of projects including flood risk management and storm damage reduction, navigation, aquatic ecosystem restoration, emergency management and interagency and international services.

 In 1833 Congress appropriated the first funds to undertake improvements to the harbor at the mouth of the Chicago River and Army engineers began construction of the harbor, creating an important shipping center.
 The city soon became an important shipping center and Chicago’s growth was off and running.

-From 1844 to 1915, the Corps of Engineers constructed harbors and harbor improvements along the Illinois, Indiana and Wisconsin shorelines and in the 1930s completed the Illinois Waterway, linking Lake Michigan with the Mississippi River.
+From 1844 to 1915, the Corps of Engineers constructed and improved harbors along the Illinois, Indiana and Wisconsin shorelines and in the 1930s completed the Illinois Waterway, linking Lake Michigan with the Mississippi River.

-From the 1940s through the 1970s, the district was involved in a variety of military and civil construction projects including Nike missile bases, the military facility at O’Hare, widening the Calumet-Saganashkee Channel, better known as the Cal-Sag channel, and constructing Burns Harbor.
+From the 1940s through the 1970s, the district was involved in a variety of military and civil construction projects including NIKE missile bases, the military facility at O’Hare, widening the Calumet-Saganashkee Channel, better known as the Cal-Sag channel, and constructing Burns Harbor in Indiana.

-In the 1980s the district’s support for others grew to include providing construction assistance to the U.S. Environmental Protection Agency wastewater treatment Construction Grants Program and the environmental cleanup ‘Superfund.’
+In the 1980s, the Chicago District’s support for others grew to include providing construction assistance to the U.S. Environmental Protection Agency wastewater treatment Construction Grants Program and the environmental cleanup ‘Superfund.’
 It took over operation and maintenance of the Chicago Harbor Lock and expanded its interagency support.